curusarn/resh/README.md

 - OS
 - etc ...

-Imagine being able to search your shell history based on both the command itself and all this additional metadata.
+Imagine being able to search your shell history by command and all getting relevant results based the additional context.

 ## What this project does